vasc-bioinf/rnaseq_exp/README.md

 # Endothelial Cell RNA-seq Data: Differential Expression and Functional Enrichment Analyses to Study Phenotypic Switching

 A user-friendly bioinformatics workflow to take raw data produced by RNA sequencing to interpretable results.
 The workflow described here was performed using Ubuntu 20.04.2 LTS, a Linux distribution.
+A machine with at least 32Gb RAM is recommended, with 64Gb and above being ideal.

 The published protocol can be found under [Chapter 29](<https://doi.org/10.1007/978-1-0716-2059-5_29>) of [Angiogenesis Methods and Protocols 2022](<https://doi.org/10.1007/978-1-0716-2059-5>).